Meet the Artist

 When painting, head and heart come together producing the first hint of an idea.
 My eye and soul lie in wait for emotions that demand expression in shapes, lines, and movement.
 Then the act of painting begins.

-My plein air landscape, Central Oregon Fall, has been accepted into the American Impressionist Society's 3rd Annual Small Works Showcase.
-It will be held June 1 - August 31, 2019, at the Crooked Tree Arts Center in Petoskey, Michigan.
+My plein air landscape, Central Oregon Fall, was accepted into the American Impressionist Society's 3rd Annual Small Works Showcase.
+It was held June 1 - August 31, 2019, at the Crooked Tree Arts Center in Petoskey, Michigan.

 Shelly’s work has been featured at: